-Data collection for case studies may come from a number of sources such as documents, archival records, interviews, and participants observation (Yin, 2003).
-Our data for this paper was collected by conducting semi-structured interviews with some of the people involved in the project including the president of the University, the former project coordinator, the current project manager and a member of the Accreditation Committee at the Jordanian Ministry of Higher Education (MoHE).
+Data collection for case studies may come from a number of sources such as documents, archival records, interviews, and participant's observation [24].
+Data for this paper was collected by conducting semi-structured interviews with some of the people involved in the project including the president of the University, the former project coordinator, the current project manager and a member of the Accreditation Committee at the Jordanian Ministry of Higher Education (MoHE).
 In each interview one or two of the researchers were present and notes were taken, which were immediately discussed and summarized afterwards.
-In addition, co-authors of the paper are involved in the project in different capacities.
-One is currently the project coordinator from the AAU side, the other has been involved in online course development since the start of the project and two others are members of the e-Learning Higher Committee at AAU.
-Data collection took place in January / February 2009.
+In addition, co-authors of the paper are involved in the project coordinator from the AAU side, the other has been involved in online course development since the start of the project and two others are members of the e-Learning Higher Committee at AAU.

 One of the constraints associated with case studies is the difficulty in generalizing the results when using this methodology.
-Nonetheless, Walsham (1995) argues that there are four types of generalization from interpretive case studies, the development of concepts, the generation of theory, the drawing of specific implications and the contribution of rich insights.
-It could be argued that generalization in our case may be in drawing implications and contributions of insights that are useful for the e-learning project at AAU in the future.
+Nonetheless, [9] argues that there are four types of generalization from interpretive case studies, the development of concepts, the generation of theory, the drawing of specific implications and the contribution of rich insights.
+It could be argued that generalization in this case may be in drawing implications and contributions of insights that are useful for the e-learning project at AAU in the future.
 Furthermore, other universities wishing to implement e-learning programs in developing countries which may benefit from the experience of AAU.